edb-c/my-study-snippets/README.md

 # My Study Snippets application
 This application is created to help one study, by giving a user the ability create, read, update, study snippets from various programming topics.
+It is an MVC Sinatra application using ActiveRecord to interact with the database and Bootstrap to create responsive design for the views.

 # This application allows a user to
   - Register for an account